TudorDan/TechInterviewWorkbook/README.md

   - _Management_: Correlated logging across services can be challenging.
   - _Versioning_: Updates to a service must not break services that depend on it.
   - _Skillset_: teams have to have the skills and experience to be successful.
-- Scalability is the ability of a system to handle increased load.

 #### What is Separation of Concerns?